pacejackson/baseplate/docs/api/baseplate/frameworks/queue_consumer/kombu.rst

-This module provides a :py:class:`~baseplate.server.queue_consumer.QueueConsumerFactory` that allows you to run a :py:class:`~baseplate.server.queue_consumer.QueueConsumerServer` using Kombu that also integrates Baseplate's facilities into Kombu's message lifecycle.
+This module provides a :py:class:`~baseplate.server.queue_consumer.QueueConsumerFactory` that allows you to run a :py:class:`~baseplate.server.queue_consumer.QueueConsumerServer` that integrates Baseplate's facilities with Kombu.

 An abbreviated example of it in use::

+    import kombu
+    from baseplate import RequestContext
+    from typing import Any

-    def process_links(context, body, message):
+    def process_links(
+        context: RequestContext,
+        body: Any,
+        message: kombu.Message,
+    ):
         print(f"processing {body}")

     def make_consumer_factory(app_config):